Safei-Ashraf/FEND-Travel-App/README.md

   6. Backend Server runs on port 8080 in local, and dev server on 8081.

 ##  Offline Functionality
-The project have service workers set up in webpack.
+Service workers set up in webpack to support offline functionality.

 ##  Testing
-The project has Jest installed
+The project has Jest installed, test cases attached for each component.

+## Starter Code:

+Basic code and file structure are provided by Udacity, as layout for requirements in project "NLP Evaluation"